salesforcecli/plugin-devops-center/messages/deploy.pipeline.md

 - Deploy all changes in the main branch to the release environment:

   <%= config.bin %> <%= command.id %> --devops-center-project-name “Recruiting App” --branch-name main --devops-center-username MyReleaseOrg --deploy-all

-# error.BranchNotFound

-Can't find any branch named %s in project %s.

-# error.NoTestsSpecified

-You must specify tests using the --tests flag if the --test-level flag is set to RunSpecifiedTests.

-# error.InvalidRunTests

-runTests can only be used with a testLevel of RunSpecifiedTests.